 The goal was to build a unique community where friends, families and businesses could enjoy fine dining experience prepared in their own kitchens by talented private chefs craving a fresh way to earn a second income.
 That social dining dream has since become a satisfying reality.
 So what inspired this startup to identify and fill the gap in a rapidly evolving foodservice technology sector?

 “My Italian friend was visiting from Sicily and we were cooking meals for each other all the time.
 It suddenly hit me what massive role food plays in our social lives and everyday happiness.
 It’s a core ingredient in many of our favourite memories,” explained Petkov.

 “But we can’t always connect with people as often as we would like.
-I started paying more attention to the hospitality industry and I noticed that issues like overcrowding, long waiting times, group booking surcharges, and poor facilities for children and people with limited mobility, were potentially detracting from the restaurant dining experience.”
+I started paying more attention to the hospitality industry and I noticed that issues like overcrowding, long waiting times, and poor facilities for children and people with limited mobility, were potentially detracting from the restaurant dining experience.”

 With a background in consumer research and insights, Petkov set about gathering data to discover if this ‘gut feeling’ translated to other challenges such as hosting meals and social events at home.
 The feedback told a clear story: many Australians feel they don’t have time to look for high-quality food options or cook and clean for a dinner party, while take-away and food delivery services don’t always offer the chance to share a positive experience with loved ones.

 In the meantime, Petkov and Xu also asked professional chefs how they truly felt about their industry.
 “The response was eye-opening.
 Many chefs told us the existing model was far from perfect.
 They were overworked, underpaid and unhappy.
 Their lifestyles were not healthy,” Petkov said.